“An Advance Directive is only as strong as the surrogate who enforces it.”

 The execution requirements of all states can found here.

 When someone can’t speak for her or him self, s/he has lost mental capacity, or is said to be incapacitated.
 In legal matters the term is competency, which is more strict.
 Unfortunately the terms are often used interchangeably.
+Sometimes this website uses decisional capacity.

 Doctors often determine a patient’s capacity Competency is often used in lieu of capacity.